Fan Fic: The Queen Who Fell To Earth

 - Alternate Universe Fic

 - Asshole Victim: Umbridge who is unceremoniously dumped Between.
-Also, the Chinese agent that was planning to attack Campbeltown Weyr.
+The Chinese agent that was planning to attack Campbeltown Weyr breaks his neck when the ship he is riding is dropped from a height of fifty feet.

 - Bond Creatures: The Dragons.